malicktech/Spring-NixMash/README.md

 NB
 ==========================

-`The base of project is Forked from [github.com/mintster/spring-data](https://github.com/mintster/spring-data)
+`The base of project is Forked from [github.com/mintster/spring-data](https://github.com/mintster/spring-data)`

-`I changed many things to improved it and improve my knowledge on spring technologies.
+`I changed many things to improved it and improve my knowledge on spring technologies`

 NixMash Spring
 ==========================